holoviz/param/doc/index.rst

 * Added 'allow_None' support to all Parameters.
 Any subclass of Parameter that checks types and/or values should be modified to add appropriate handling of allow_None.
+* Improved pretty printing ('script_repr') of Parameterized instances, and made available via the 'pprint' method.
+The 'script_repr' name will be removed in a future release.
 * Added (reproducible) time-dependent random streams (numbergen.TimeAwareRandomState).
 * Added label and unit parameters to param.Time class.